BTPNY was born out of love and necessity.

 Brandon has been featured on Islanders.NHL.com as the NY Islanders photographer for their Prospect Updates, the 2014 NY Islanders Mini-Camp as well as the 2014 Blue and White Rookie Scrimmage.

-Since then, Brandon has joined the Canon USA family, and now works as a Technical Representative, and Digital Product Educator for the Canon Digital Camera Team covering the New York Area, and traveling the US to educate photographers across the nation.
-You'll find him speaking with photogrpahers of every level at events like CES, ImagingUSA, PhotoPlus, and other trade shows.
+Since then, Brandon has joined the Canon USA family.
+He started out as a Technical Representative, and Product Educator for the Canon Digital Camera Team covering the New York, and Tri-State area.
+As well as traveling the US to educate photographers across the nation at various events.
+Now he works as a Technical Specialist based out of Canon USA's North American HQ.
+You can find him speaking with photographers, and videographers of every level at events such as CES, NAB, ImagingUSA, WPPI, PhotoPlus, and various other trade shows.

-In addition to Canon, he also works as the NY Region Staff Photographer,and Assistant Editor for Inside Hockey, where he publishes articles for various writers across North America, while providing photography to accompany their stories.
+In addition to his work at Canon, he also works as the NY Region Staff Photographer,and Assistant Editor for Inside Hockey, where he publishes articles for various writers across North America, while providing photography to accompany their stories, working as a Photojournalist.